Bryan Hughes (Rattlesnakesolutions.com)

 States or Providence

-This small rattlesnake can be found in southeastern Arizona and down through Mexico along the Sierra Madre Occidental with a separate population also occurring among the Sierra Madre Oriental.
-These two populations are considered separate subspecies: the western twin-spotted rattlesnake (C. p. pricei) and the eastern twin-spotted rattlesnake (C. p. miquihuanus).
+This small rattlesnake can be found in southeastern Arizona and down through Mexico along the Sierra Madre Occidental.
+In Arizona, it is limited to just four isolated mountains.
 The twin-spotted rattlesnake primarily feeds on lizards and mammals but has also been recorded as consuming bird nestlings, and there has been at least one instance of cannibalism.
 The snakes are most active during their breeding season June-September.